Music of Ohio: Indie pop and pop punk

 Hawthorne Heights is from Dayton, Hit The Lights is from Lima, Dead Poetic is from New Lebanon, Bad Veins is from Cincinnati, City Lights are from Columbus, and Citizen has its origins in Toledo.

 Alternative rock

 Blessid Union of Souls from Morrow charted with "Hey Leonardo (She Likes Me for Me)" in 1999.
 Mark Foster of Foster the People is from Nordonia, about 30 minutes outside of Cleveland.
 Filter is also based out of Cleveland.
 Hawthorne Heights from Dayton had a #3 album on the Billboard 200 with If Only You Were Lonely in 2006.
 Save The Lost Boys are also from Dayton.
-Twenty One Pilots is from Columbus, and the band has had 10 number one songs on the Alternative Songs chart.
+Twenty One Pilots is from Columbus, and the band has had 12 #1 songs on the Alternative Songs chart.
 Singer and musician Tyler Joseph also attended the Ohio State University and was a solo artist for some time.
 The band Starset is from Columbus, Ohio.